Descriptive Statistics: Definitions, Types, Examples

 Types of Statistics

 When you delve into the world of statistics, you’ll encounter two fundamental branches: descriptive statistics and inferential statistics.
 These two distinct approaches help us make sense of data and draw conclusions.
-Let’s look at the differences between these two branches to shed light on their roles in the realm of statistical analysis.
+Let’s look at the differences between these two branches to shed light on their roles in the realm of statistical analysis and their total number of branches.

 AspectDescriptive StatisticsInferential Statistics